scriptbuzz/aws-serverless-api-dynamodb/README.md

 # provisioned resources

-When you successfully launch the ASM template, the following resources will be provisioned:
+When you successfully launch the SAM template, the following resources will be provisioned:

 - Amazon API Gateway with multiple stages including dev and prod
 - DynamoDB table with a primary key attribute "id" type string